Macintosh Quadra 700

-The Macintosh Quadra 700 was a personal computer designed, manufactured and sold by Apple Computer from October 1991 to March 1993.
-It was introduced alongside the Quadra 900 as the first computers in the Quadra series using Motorola 68040 processor, in order to compete with IBM compatible PCs powered by the Intel i486DX.
+The Macintosh Quadra 700 is a personal computer designed, manufactured and sold by Apple Computer from October 1991 to March 1993.
+It was introduced alongside the Quadra 900 as the first computers in the Quadra series, using the Motorola 68040 processor in order to compete with IBM-compatible PCs powered by the Intel i486DX.
 The Quadra 700 is also the first computer from Apple to be housed in a mini-tower form factor, which in 1991 was becoming a popular alternative to standard desktop-on-monitor cases that were common through the 1980s.

-The Quadra 700 was considerably more popular than the Quadra 900 (succeeded after six months by the very similar Quadra 950) that it was sold alongside, due to the 900/950 being expensive and bulky with its full tower case.
-The Quadra 700 originally had a list price of US$5,700, but had dropped to under $4,700 for a base model by the time its replacement, the Macintosh Quadra 800, went on sale in early 1993.
-The Centris 650, also introduced around the same time, offered similar performance to the Quadra 700 but in a desktop-style case with more expansion options while its entry-level configuration had a price point closer to $3,000.
+The Quadra 700 was considerably more popular than the Quadra 900 (succeeded after six months by the faster but otherwise very similar Quadra 950) that it was sold alongside, due to the 900/950 having more expansion options in their full tower cases which made them more expensive and bulky.
+The Quadra 700 originally had a list price of US$5,700, but had dropped to under $4,700 for a base model by the time its replacement, the Quadra 800, went on sale in early 1993, with the 800's mid-tower providing more expansion options and a faster Motorola 68040 clocked at 33 MHz.
+Also introduced around the same time, the Centris 650 (the more expensive configuration with Ethernet and a full Motorola 68040 at 25 MHz) offered similar performance to the Quadra 700 but in a desktop-style case; the Centris 650 also had an entry-level configuration (featuring a FPU-less Motorola 68LC040 CPU and no Ethernet) with a price point closer to $3,000.
+Both the Quadra 800 and Centris 650 (later renamed Quadra 650) addressed the Quadra 700's expansion limitations, providing additional drive bays (to accommodate a CD-ROM or extra hard disk) and more NuBus slots.